November 20, 2022 – Last Sunday after Pentecost

 We beseech you to hear us, good Lord.

 Let us pray for our own needs and those of others.
-Comfort and heal all those who suffer in body, mind or spirit, praying for Bridget, Bobby, Warren, Kari, Chris, Liam, Eddie, Kathy, JJ, Mary Irene and Tom give them courage and hope in their troubles, and bring them the joy of your salvation.
+Comfort and heal all those who suffer in body, mind, or spirit, praying for Bridget, Liam, Kathy, JJ, Mary-Irene, Lovey, Fran, Gloria, Melissa, Bobby, Bruce, Lucy, Wally, Liz, Tom, Calvin, Cheryl, Douglas, Hal, Tom H., Harry and Carol give them courage and hope in their troubles, and bring them the joy of your salvation.

 Almighty and eternal God, ruler of all things in heaven and earth: Mercifully accept the prayers of your people, and strengthen us to do your will; through Jesus Christ our Lord.
 Amen.